feross/feross.org/_posts/2019-08-28-funding-experiment-recap.md

 The most common funding models – donations, README sponsors, or paid consulting – only work if a maintainer can get their appeal in front of users.
 This [usually](https://github.com/zloirock/core-js/issues/548) goes in a README or on a website.

 But reliable, error-free transitive dependencies are invisible.
 Therefore, the maintainers are invisible, too.
 And, the better these maintainers do their job, the more invisible they are.

-No one ever visits a GitHub repository for a transitive dependency that works perfectly.
-There's no reason to do so.
-But a developer investigating an error stack trace might actually visit the GitHub repository, if for no other reason than to file an issue.
-At least then there's a chance they'll see the maintainer's plea in the README.
+No one ever visits a GitHub repository for a transitive dependency that works perfectly – there's no reason to do so.
+But a developer investigating an error stack trace might visit the repository if for no other reason than to file an issue.
+At least then there's a small chance they'll see the maintainer's plea in the README.

 We need solutions that work for these folks too.